 - SetIdealAndReadyCondition: Called from ActivatePredictiveRouting subroutine.
 This is a wrapper subroutine around scheduling the calls to subroutines such as ScoreIdealAgent and isAgentScoreGood, which are executed outside the main interaction processing flow.
 Implements the GPR operation modes controlled by the prr-mode option.

 - SetIdealAndReadyConditionforOCS: Required if you are using the Composer Workflow Subroutines.

-- objects.kvlt: A text file containing objects required by the strategy subroutines.
+- objects.kvlt: A text file containing objects required by the strategy subroutines, including the Print_Log_Message macro.
 You must import this file as well as the RBN file for the strategy subroutines to work correctly.